solidjs-community/solid-primitives/packages/filesystem/README.md

 - `makeNodeFileSystem` (server only) - Adapter that abstracts the node fs/promises module for the use with this primitive
 - `makeTauriFileSystem` (tauri with fs access enabled only) - Adapter that connects to the tauri fs module
 - `makeChokidarWatcher` - (experimental): use chokidar to watch for file system changes and trigger reactive updates
+- `rsync` - small tool to copy over recursively from one file system or adapter to another

 ## Installation